 Guide to the best pubs in Stockholm

-Pubs - a classic British phenomenon - have also become an intricate part of the Swedish social scene.
+Pubs - a classic British phenomenon - have also become an intrinsic part of the Swedish social scene.
 Whether you're looking for a quiet local, a connoisseur on the prowl for Stockholm's best craft beer, ale or lager, or just in need of a couple of pints and traditional pub grub we've got you covered.
 Our guide to the best pubs in Stockholm includes German beer halls, gastropubs and distinguished British joints.

 Best beer restaurant in the world, according to Ratebeer